Fleny113/EndpointMapper/README.md

 > To bind parameters/inject dependencies to the method function [see more below](#parameters-binding-and-function-return)
 >
 > If you want to use Swagger [see this section](#openapi-support-swagger)

-[^interceptors]: EndpointMapper uses a source generator and a interceptor to intercept the call to `MapEndpointMapperEndpoints` and map your endpoints.
-The source generated code uses features from `C# 11`, so if you manually specify a lower `LangVersion` you need to bump it up at least to `11`

 ### Sample